 In the 3D experience, users will select to prepare flammable liquids or lithium batteries for shipment by air, as well as select the level of difficulty.
 From there, they will need to:

 No special gear (headsets, goggles, etc.) or downloads are required for the 3D experience.
 Our interactive experiences simply require an internet connection and may only be used on a desktop/laptop with the latest versions of Chrome, Edge, Firefox/Mozilla, and Safari.
 The experience is NOT supported by Internet Explorer (including IE 11).

-You will receive your access link along with your log-in credentials within approximately 2 hours of your purchase during regular weekday business hours (7 a.m. - 5:30 p.m.
-CT).
-Invalid credit card info or freight quote requirements for other items on your order will delay training activation.
+You will receive your access link along with your log-in credentials within approximately 2 hours of your purchase.
+Each user must have a valid email address in order to receive their credentials.
+Invalid credit card info, missing user info, or freight quote requirements for other items on your order will delay training activation.
 If purchasing more than 1 course, you will receive all access links in the same email.
 Please be aware that each link is user specific and should not be used by more than 1 person.

 Our online training programs and 3D experiences are fully supported by the latest versions of Microsoft Edge, Chrome, Firefox/Mozilla, and Safari and may only be used on a desktop or laptop.
 Our online training programs no longer support Internet Explorer browsers (including IE 11) since those browsers no longer support the latest web standards.
 If you are using any version of Internet Explorer as your browser to experience our training programs, there are known issues of logging in, viewing and proceeding through the training, completing the training, and/or receiving your training certificate.

 |Harmonized Tariff Code||4901100000|